Questions and Answers About Lathrop Community

 Can I bring my car?

 Yes.
 You can even bring two cars!
 Each townhome has an attached garage with room for a second car in the driveway.
 Apartments at The Inn come with secure, assigned parking spaces.
-In addition, garages at The Inn are available for a fee.

 Can my family or guests stay at Lathrop?